mattwright324/youtube-comment-suite/README.md

 ### Managing a Group

 Managing a group of channels or videos is simple.
-Select a group from the item box and information will appear below. **Refresh** while on a selected group in order to download and store new videos, video metadata, and comments & replies on those videos.
+Select a group from the item box and information will appear below. **Refresh** while on a selected group in order to download, update, and store new video metadata, and comments & replies on those videos.

 Once a group has been refreshed, comments can be searched through in the *Search Comments* tab.
 Activity and information about the videos, comments, and commentors can be found while still in *Manage Groups*.
 Clicking **Load** in the *Overview* tab for comments (amount by week, most active views, most popular viewers, most common comments) or videos (amount by week, most popular, most disliked, most commented, comments disabled) will display relevant information.